isle-project/graphmaker/README.md

   + __:examples__

-    Give example prompts that can be run or modified to explore GraphMaker
+    Start an interactive exploration of example prompts and graphs.
+These can be run or modified in the repl itself.

   + __:exec [prefix=''] [suffix=''] &lt;filename&gt;__

-    Load a file containing commands // TODO: document this
+    Load a file containing commands and tasks, executing the tasks one at a time.
+The optional `prefix` and `suffix` arguments are, respectively, prepended and appended to the file contents.

   + __:exec-batch [prefix=''] [suffix=''] &lt;filename&gt;__

-    Load a file containing commands reading all lines at once
+    Load a file containing commands and tasks, executing all the tasks in one request to the AI model.
+The optional `prefix` and `suffix` arguments are, respectively, prepended and appended to the file contents.

   + __:exit__

-    Exit the program
+    Exit the repl

   + __:help__

-    Show this help message
+    With no arguments, show a summary of available commands.
+With a one word argument, provide help as relevant to that topic as possible.
+With a many word argument, treat the argument as a request for help and let the model answer.
+For example, 'What is a valid fill style?' or 'What node shapes are available?'.

   + __:history [&lt;n&gt;]__